 From the bottom thread the webbing through the center spool of the ratchet and pull through the webbing, removing the excess webbing slack.

 Next, pull the slack out and leave enough webbing to rotate the ratchet mandrill back and forth 3-4 times.

 Make sure that the handle is completely down and secured during the ratchet.
 If the ratchet is partially or not completely closed it can be unintentionally released.

 How to Release a Ratchet Strap

-If you need to release a tie down: Press release on the level and pull the ratchet handle at the same time.
+If you need to release a tie down: Press the release on the level and pull the ratchet handle at the same time.

 Open the ratchet until the ratchet is completely open and lying flat.
 Next, pull the webbing out of the ratchet mandrill and the Ratchet is now released from the webbing.

 It’s important to store the Ratchet Straps in a friction-free, dry, safe location to prevent wear and tear on your ratchet straps to make the life span of your ratchet tie downs straps last longer.